farmera/sare_grant/spectral_indices.md

     penetrate the leafy part of the plant more so than the blue or red bands.
 Thus red-edge is more sensitive to chlorophyll content and to nitrogen contained in the leaf.
 We used this index extensively.

-#### Generating NDVI (and other spectral indices)
+5. __GNDVI__ = (NIR - Green) / (NIR + Green)
+    * As indicated by the name, the Green Normalized Difference Vegetation Index is related to NDVI (or RNDVI) in that it's an index of 'greenness' and by that measure of photosynthetic activity.
+It is sensitive specifically to the variation of chlorophyll content in plants.

+#### Summary
 Thus far we've discussed simple calculations applied to single image pixels.
-In practice, generating a vegetative index over an entire field or crop involves more effort.

-In addition to analyzing many pixels we need a way to efficiently separate individual bands of light as arrays.
-In order to provide actionable information to farmers we'll need to scale these sorts of manipulations up to potentially __millions and millions__ of pixels covering __hundreds and hundreds__ of megabytes of image data.
+In practice, generating a vegetative index over an entire field or crop involves much more effort.
+In addition to separate individual bands of light as arrays we need to scale these sorts of manipulations up to potentially __millions and millions__ of pixels covering __hundreds and hundreds__ of megabytes of image data.

-#### Summary
 In coming sections we'll discuss how to achieve this degree of scaling along with strategies for interpreting various vegetation indices under differing environmental conditions.
 Luckily, open-source software and image processing tools exist to make these tasks accessible to the average user.

-All indices are “normalized” by measuring sun energy for each measurement, taking into account sun angle and cloud cover.
-This allows “apples-to-apples” comparison throughout the season, and season-to-season.

 ###### References
 Pinter, Jr., Paul J.; Hatfield, Jerry L.; Schepers, James S.; Barnes, Edward M.; Moran, M. Susan; Daughtry, Craig S.T.; Upchurch, Dan R. (2003).
 "Remote Sensing for Crop Management".
 Photogrammetric Engineering & Remote Sensing.
 69 (6): 647–664. doi:10.14358/PERS.69.6.647.
 ISSN 0099-1112.